When weak winter sunshine brings about sadness...

 Just as we accept the vagaries of other seasons, we must embrace winter's whims.

-So maybe I am just a little sad, much like the young woman in my painting, to see the end of winter.
+So maybe I am feeling much like the young woman I painted in 2019...at least until some tender green shoots begin to poke through the earth!

 Winter's End (2019).